-When creating a raffle or sweepstakes campaign using our free Tip plan, the system will ask you to specify at least 10 entries at each price level.
+When creating a raffle or sweepstakes campaign using our free tip plan, the system will ask you to offer at least 10 entries for each price level.

-We understand that that can be confusing for organizations that are used to selling a single ticket at a time when previously doing an offline raffle without RallyUp.
+We understand that for organizations used to selling a single ticket at a time for offline raffles, this may seem a little confusing.
 But as we’ll explain in this article, there’s no difference in the economics.
 In fact, you can use the 10-entries-per-price minimum to your advantage to incentivize donations – find out how below.

-The thing to keep in mind is that entries aren’t the same as donations.
-If someone purchases $25 worth of entries, it ultimately won’t affect the amount of funds you raise whether the donor gets 1 entry, 10 entries or 100 entries for the $25.
-Your organization gets the $25 either way.
+First, one important factor to keep in mind is that entries aren’t the same as donations.
+For example, if someone purchases $25 worth of entries, it ultimately won’t affect the amount of funds you raise whether the donor gets 1 entry, 10 entries, or 100 entries for the $25.
+Your organization will receive the $25 either way.

-With online fundraising, everything is all-digital and that includes the entries themselves.
-This means there isn't any need to stick to the way of doing offline raffles in the past where people are used to getting only "1 ticket" for their money.
+With online fundraising, everything is digital, including the entries themselves.
+This means there isn't any need to stick to the way of doing offline raffles in the past where people are used to getting only "1 ticket" for per dollar, for example.

-With online raffles and sweepstakes on RallyUp, you should think of the entries more as "chances into the drawing to win" rather than individual paper tickets.
+With RallyUp’s online raffles and sweepstakes, you should think of entries as "chances to win in the drawing" rather than individual, paper tickets.
 This means you can offer people as many entries into the drawing as you want for a specific donation amount.

 There’s also a beneficial psychological effect that happens when people get a larger number of entries into the drawing for their donation amount.
-For example, they feel better about getting 10 entries into a drawing for their $10 than when they get only 1 entry for the same $10.
+For example, they’ll be more pleased with having 10 entries into a drawing for their $10 than receiving a single entry for the same $10.

 Tip pricing options

 RallyUp’s tip plan option allows donors to get a few extra entries into your drawing when they leave a small tip to help cover the costs of the campaign.
 It is available for raffles and sweepstakes and allows you to offer entries in small quantities.